cloudera-labs/cloudera.cluster/README.md

 | `geerlingguy.postgresql` | role | `2.2.0` |
 | `geerlingguy.mysql` (patched) | role | `master` |

 The collection also requires the following Python libraries to operate its modules:

   * [jmespath](https://jmespath.org/)
   * [cm_client](https://cloudera.github.io/cm_api/docs/python-client-swagger/)

+The collection's Python dependencies alone, _not_ the required Python libraries of its collection dependencies, are in `requirements.txt`.

-All dependencies, required and optional, can be found in `requirements.yml`; only the _required_ dependencies are in `galaxy.yml`.
+All collection dependencies, required and optional, can be found in `requirements.yml`; only the _required_ dependencies are in `galaxy.yml`. `ansible-galaxy` will install only the _required_ collection dependencies; you will need to add the _optional_ collection dependencies as needed (see above).

-`ansible-galaxy` will install only the _required_ dependencies automatically. `ansible-builder` will install the Python dependencies if you wish to use that application to construct your environment.
-For either, you may wish to use a _virtual environment_.
+`ansible-builder` can discover and install all Python dependencies - current collection and dependencies - if you wish to use that application to construct your environment.
+Otherwise, you will need to read each collection and role dependency and follow its installation instructions.

+You may wish to use a _virtual environment_ to manage the Python dependencies.

 See the `base` *Execution Environment* configuration in [`cloudera-labs/cldr-runner`](https://github.com/cloudera-labs/cldr-runner) as an example of how you can install the optional dependencies to suit your specific needs.